-The reason this is so crucial is because readers judge a book, and judge the author, not by who published it, but by how professional and credible it is.
+The reason this is so crucial is that readers judge a book, and judge the author, not by who published it, but by how professional and credible it is.

 The saying is right: everyone judges a book by it’s cover.
 But not just the cover: The title, the book description, the author photo, the blurbs, even the author bio.
 All of these tell a story about how credible and authoritative that book and author are.

 Whereas, a book that has a cover that looks like a child designed it, or a book that has a description with spelling and grammar errors, a poorly lit photo, or a bragging or incomplete bio, all look bad.